SwiftERM Hyper-personalisation for ecommerce email marketing

 “ATTRACTING THE ATTENTION OF THE MAJORITY OF READERS IS A DIFFICULT UNDERTAKING”

-In order to determine what per cent of marketing emails are read by consumers, we asked adults who indicated they either regularly or rarely read business emails (referred to as “subscribers” here) to estimate what per cent they typically read.
-Approximately 58 per cent of subscribers said they read just 0 to 25 per cent of such emails.
-42 per cent of subscribers reported reading more than 25 per cent of all emails they received.
+To determine what per cent of marketing emails are read by consumers, we asked adults who indicated they either regularly or rarely read business emails (referred to as “subscribers” here) to estimate what per cent they typically read.
+Approximately 58 % of subscribers said they read just 0 to 25 % of such emails.
+42 % of subscribers reported reading more than 25 % of all emails they received.

-If the average open rate is 19.7 per cent as Silverpop claims, 25 per cent or higher readership would be a respectable outcome.
-Our finding that 21 per cent of subscribers read more than half of the emails sent from marketers is encouraging and provides further evidence that a significant group of US adults will read most of the email businesses send their way.
+If the average open rate is 19.7 % as Silverpop claims, 25 % or higher readership would be a respectable outcome.
+Our finding that 21 % of subscribers read more than half of the emails sent from marketers is encouraging and provides further evidence that a significant group of US adults will read most of the emails businesses send their way.

 Unsurprisingly, age appears to play a significant role in email consumption.
 Readership fell markedly in demographics over 45, and subscribers aged 25 to 34 were the heaviest consumers.
-Forty-seven per cent of this group said they read anywhere between 25 per cent to 75 per cent of all emails sent by businesses.
+47 % of this group said they read anywhere between 25 % to 75 %of all emails sent by businesses.

 Percentage of marketing emails that subscribers read